KihangPark/inconvenient_fluid_solver/README.md

 # inconvenient_fluid_solver
 Fully python based fluid solver.

-Main purpose of this package is understanding the fluid solver.
+Main purpose of this package is understanding the fluid solver and navier-stroke equation.

 For this purpose, this package does not use any 'convenient' extra module.
 This package does not have any dependency, so there is no any external black box.

 By same reason, this module was developed by python.
-Of course and 'exactly' python is not good choice to develop fluid solver, because fluid solver need to do heavy calculation.
+Of course and 'exactly' python is not good choice to develop fluid solver,
+because fluid solver need to do heavy calculation.

-But python is good for debugging and tracking the logic of simulation, so development under python environment is intensional choice.
+But python is good for debugging and tracking the logic of simulation,
+so development under python environment is intensional choice.

 # Usage

 One extra benefit of using python is jupyter-notebook.
-Using jupyter-notebook and matplot at the same time, this environment is good to use for investigating navier-stroke process.
+Using jupyter-notebook and matplot at the same time,
+this environment is good to use for investigating navier-stroke process.
 From jupyter-notebook, user can test fluid simulation with below process.

     import matplotlib.pyplot as plt